3liz/lizmap-documentation/DEV.md

 * Use RST substitutions : http://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#default-substitutions
 * Use Lizmap substitutions : check the file `substitutions.rst`

-## Installing Transifex cli and Sphinx
+## Installing Transifex CLI and Sphinx

-We are using Transifex, and so you will need their cli tool to push or pull translations.
+We are using Transifex, and so you will need their CLI tool to push or pull translations.

-It is recommended to install Virtualenv and to install Sphinx and Transifex into a dedicated Python environnement.
-For exemple:
+It is recommended to install Virtualenv and to install Sphinx and Transifex into a dedicated Python environment.
+For example:

 ```
 virtualenv env/